jmw686-appdev/ruby-scripts/README.md

 ### rails quote

+In `quote.rake`, write some code such that the command

-should output a random quotation from the provided list, something like
+outputs a random quotation from the provided list, something like

 ```
 "A person who chases two rabbits catches neither. -- Confucius"